nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 ^^^^^^^^^^^

 Use this to control which LDAP users are listed as ownCloud users on your ownCloud server.
 In order to control which LDAP users can login to your ownCloud server use the Login filter.
 Those LDAP users who have access but are not listed as users (if there are any) will be hidden users.
 You may bypass the form fields and enter a raw LDAP filter if you prefer.

 .. figure:: ../images/ldap-wizard-2-user.png
+   :alt: User filter

 only those object classes:
   ownCloud will determine the object classes that are typically available for